Eburonia/i-remember/README.md

 #### Typography
-Not much attention is given to selecting a proper font type.
+- Not much attention is given to selecting a proper font type.
 'Segoe UI' is the only font type used throughout the website which is a well-readable font type and 'Tahoma', 'Geneva', 'Verdana', and 'sans-serif' are set as a fallback font type.
+- The 'Glacial Indifference' font is used for the website logo.

 <img src="assets/images-readme/font-type.png" alt="segoe UI font-type"><br>
 <sub>Segoe UI font-type</sub>